THE YEARLY READER

 After an upbeat 2009 campaign in which the Rangers finished above .500 (at 87-75) for the first time in five years, Ryan and other Texas personnel confidently predicted at least 90 wins for 2010.
 But as the season unfolded, a bigger challenge off the field began to loom: Financial solvency.

-Earlier in the winter, Texas owner Tom Hicks—beset by debt and, in 2009, forced to borrow money from Major League Baseball to meet payroll—had struck a deal to sell the team to a new ownership group led by Pittsburgh lawyer Chuck Greenberg and Ryan, acting as a bridge between the two regimes.
-Although approved by MLB, the deal was overturned in court when unsecured creditorsAmong the creditors owed deferred money by Hicks: Former Rangers Alex Rodriguez, Kevin Millwood and Mickey Tettleton., worried they may never see their long-term wage payments fulfilled, successfully sued.
+Earlier in the winter, Texas owner Tom Hicks—beset by debt and, in 2009, forced to borrow money from Major League Baseball to meet payroll—had struck a deal to sell the team to a new ownership group led by Pittsburgh lawyer Chuck Greenberg and Ryan, the latter name acting as a bridge between the two regimes.
+Although approved by MLB, the deal was overturned in court when unsecured creditors, worried they would never see their long-term wage payments fulfilled, successfully sued.
 With no other alternative, the Rangers declared bankruptcy; the Greenberg-Ryan group would ultimately purchase the team, but only after having to sweat through two additional months of litigation (to say nothing of agitation) and a court-mandated auction from which it emerged as the high bidder.

 Focusing back on baseball, Ryan found his team in total charge of an AL West otherwise punctuated by disappointment in defending divisional winner Los Angeles of Anaheim (who would finish below .500) and the Seattle Mariners, aggressive offseason movers and shakers and forecasted contenders who instead crashed to 101 losses.
 As the Mariners hit bottom, they were happy to let the Rangers take ace pitcher Cliff Lee, due for free agency, off their hands for future prospects in a midseason deal.